hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 ## `reduce()`

-reduce applies a function of two arguments cumulatively to the elements of an iterable, optionally starting with an initial argument.

 ```python
 # Syntax
 reduce(func, iterable[, initial])
 ```

-Where `func` is the function on which each element in the iterable gets cumulatively applied to, and initial is the optional value that gets placed before the elements of the iterable in the calculation, and serves as a default when the iterable is empty.
+Where `func` is the function on which each element in the `iterable` gets cumulatively applied to, and `initial` is the optional value that gets placed before the elements of the `iterable` in the calculation, and serves as a default when the `iterable` is empty.
 The following should be noted about `reduce()`:

-1. `func` requires two arguments, the first of which is the first element in iterable (if initial is not supplied) and the second the second element in iterable.
+1. `func` requires two arguments, the first of which is the first element in `iterable` (if `initial` is not supplied) and the second is the second element in `iterable`.
-   If initial is supplied,
-   then it becomes the first argument to func and the first element in iterable becomes the second element.
+   If `initial` is supplied, then it becomes the first argument to `func` and the first element in `iterable` becomes the second element.
-1. `reduce` "reduces" (I know, forgive me) iterable into a single value.
+1. `reduce` **reduces** `iterable` into a single value.

 <br />